 Document Preparation Fee: A fee charged by the lender to prepare the legal documents required for your loan.

-Lock Extension: A fee charged by the lender to extend the period of time your interest rate will be available, aka locked in.
+Lock Extension: A fee charged by the lender to extend the how long your interest rate will be available, aka locked in.

-Notary Fee: A fee to have a notary assist with the signing of loan documents.
+Notary Fee: A fee to have a notary assist with the signing of your loan documents.

 Origination Fee: A fee charged by the lender to process your loan application.